Philip Wharton, 4th Baron Wharton

 Philip Wharton, 4th Baron Wharton (18 April 1613 – 4 February 1696) was an English soldier, politician and diplomat.
 He was a Parliamentarian during the English Civil War.

-Wharton was the son of Sir Thomas Wharton of Aske Hall and his wife Lady Philadelphia Carey, daughter of Robert Carey, 1st Earl of Monmouth.
+Wharton was the son of Sir Thomas Wharton of Aske Hall and his wife Lady Philadelphia Carey, daughter of Robert Carey, 1st Earl of Monmouth and Elizabeth Trevannion.
 His father died in 1622 and he inherited the peerage on the death of his grandfather in 1625.

 Parliamentarianism

 Wharton was appointed as the Lord Lieutenant of Buckinghamshire by Parliament in July 1642.
 He led an armed force to seize the local magazine at Manchester, a puritan stronghold.
 However Lord Strange arrived first.
 Nevertheless, some of the local inhabitants resisted his entry to the town and suffered one casualty in repelling him.
 This is one of the first skirmishes of the First English Civil War.
 He also served on the Committee for Both Kingdoms.
 He was involved in unmasking a plot involving Thomas Ogle, which aimed to separate any unity between the Scottish Covenanters and the English Parliament, while simultaneously drawing the Independents to support the King in exchange for religious toleration.
 He was a Puritan and a favourite of Oliver Cromwell.